 - Non-instructional events and gatherings must follow applicable restrictions from the state and University, including limits on attendees based on whether the event is indoors or outdoors.

 Our goal remains the same during this pandemic: provide a high-quality Husky Experience for every student.
 Information and resources for students, for faculty and for staff are available.
-Winter quarter will operate like autumn quarter on all three UW campuses: most courses will be taught remotely.
 Individual study spaces are available on campus with a reservation.

 The University of Washington's coronavirus webpage is also updated frequently as new information is available.